Looking for gifts for Cricut users?? Check out my top 10 gift ideas for the crafty person in your life and what Cricut users really need!

-2. Cricut Tools
+2. Cricut Tools and Maker Blades

 Tools are also very much needed and I think you can never have too many!
 I put my weeding tool down all the time and would spend forever looking for it if I didn’t have a second one.

 If your Cricut user already has a Cricut Maker, then the different cutting tools, like the knife blade found here would be a great addition!
 Or any of the newest Cricut Maker blades and tips are so fun to use.

 3. Adhesive Vinyl

 Another thing any Cricut user can never have enough of is adhesive vinyl.
 There are so many different kinds of vinyl that I can’t list them all.

 Removable vinyl/631 is better for wall decor and for using as a stencil to make signs.
 Permanent/651 is needed for tumblers, mugs, outside decor, basically anything that will get yet.

 It is not dishwasher or microwave safe, so it will melt if a mug has a decal on it and is put in the dishwasher.

 Then you can get into specialty vinyl.
 There is glitter, holographic, and metallic adhesive vinyl.
 All is personal preference and depends on what they are making with it.

 Don’t forget the transfer paper!
 Some multi-packs come with some, but if not I like this one.